-A guide to Krabi and 27 best things to do
+A guide to Krabi best things to do

 Krabi is one of the tourist destinations in the west of Thailand.
 We have found this place unique and with amazing things to do.
 Hence we are providing you a guide in this article to Krabi.